 Who Should Apply?

-This programme is designed for the person responsible for the day-to-day communications at your organisation, though you do not have to work in a comms specific role to apply.
+This programme is designed for the person responsible for the day-to-day communications at your organisation.
+It’s fine though if they also have other non-comms related responsibilities.

-We have made the programme more flexible so that people from your organisation can attend different sessions if your comms person isn’t available but we will need one lead contact that will endeavour to attend the entire programme or as many sessions as possible.
+The programme is designed to be flexible so different people from your organisation can attend different sessions if your comms person isn’t available but we will need one lead contact who should ideally endeavour to attend the entire programme or as many sessions as possible.

 - is working in one of the 32 London boroughs

 - can provide at least three years of financial records

 - Is a small to medium sized registered charity with a turnover of £2 million or less.